BIND

 The DNSControl get-zones all subcommand scans the directory for any files named *.zone and assumes they are zone files.

-If filenameformat is defined, dnscontrol makes an guess at which filenames are zones but doesn't try to hard to get it right, which is mathematically impossible in some cases.
-Feel free to file an issue if your format string doesn't work.
+If filenameformat is defined, dnscontrol makes a guess at which filenames are zones by reversing the logic of the format string.
+It doesn't try very hard to get this right, as getting it right in all situations is mathematically impossible.
+Feel free to file an issue if find a situation where it doesn't work.
 I love a challenge!

 Last updated